Wheest/rspl_examples/README.md

 This means that to get our values, we need move the bytes around.
 I chose to do this on the CPU-side (using the `reconstruct_vector` function), as it makes more sense for my usecase.
 However, there are ways of doing it on the RSP-side.
-Checkout the [N64brew Discord](https://n64brew.dev/wiki/Main_Page) for more information.
+Check out the [N64brew Discord](https://n64brew.dev/wiki/Main_Page) for more information.

 ## int16 8x8 matmul